 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care County of San Bernardino Department of Public Social Services - Homeless Programs Unit The Homelessness Prevention Services goal of the Strategic Plan is consistent with the County of San Bernardino Homelessness Action Plan.
-City of Rialto 2010 General Plan City of Rialto Administrative & Community Services Department The goals of the Strategic Plan are consistent with the Housing Element within the General Plan in respect to, affordable housing preservation and furthering fair housing choice.
+Continuum of County of San Bernardino The Homelessness Prevention Services goal of the Care Department of Public Social Strategic Plan is consistent with the County of San Services - Homeless Programs Bernardino Homelessness Action Plan.
+Unit City of Rialto City of Rialto Administrative & The goals of the Strategic Plan are consistent with the 2010 General Parks, Recreation & Community Housing Element within the General Plan in respect to, Plan Services Department affordable housing preservation and furthering fair housing choice.